WE NEED FAT ACCEPTANCE. HERE'S WHY! #eatingdisorderawarenessweek

 Here is some hard truth: eating disorders do not have a look, they are not a body size issue, and fat people have eating disorders, too.
 If we care about people’s health, we will work to end weight stigma.

-And even though I have thin privilege, and fat women experience challenges I do not, we all suffer due to cultural anti-fat bias and the idealization of thin bodies.
+And even though I have thin privilege, and fat women/femmes experience challenges I do not, we all suffer due to cultural anti-fat bias and the idealization of thin bodies.

-On average, 92% of woman report body dissatisfaction- which isn’t some defect women have- it’s a direct result of anti-fat bias and the thinner-is-better narrative.
+On average, 92% of women report body dissatisfaction- which isn’t some defect women have- it’s a direct result of anti-fat bias and the thinner-is-better narrative.
+And it has serious consequences on our well-being.

-We are disconnected from our internal body cues, like hunger and fullness, which is a result of dieting.
+We are disconnected from our internal body cues, like hunger and fullness, which is a result of dieting and trying to control our weight.
+This leads to physical, mental, and emotional deprivation resulting in nutritional deficiencies, hormonal issues, Amenorrhea, emotional eating, and binge eating.

-All of this contributes to a world in which how we feel about ourselves is based on what we weigh, what we look like, and what we eat, regardless of how others perceive our body.
+All of this contributes to a world in which how we feel about ourselves is based on what we weigh, what we look like, and what we eat regardless of what size we are.

-By no means is this meant to sound conceited but I am aware of the fact that I am in a lot of ways hegemonically beautiful- I am tall, thin, clear skin, pretty dang cute and yet I suffered with all of this.
+By no means is this meant to sound conceited but I am aware of the fact that I am in a lot of ways hegemonically beautiful- I am tall, thin, clear skin, pretty dang cute, and yet I suffered from all of this.

 Thin women fear being the victims of fat discrimination, but we already are.

-And if we truly care about the health of women then we will fight for fat acceptance, fat rights, and fat positivity.
+And if we truly care about the health of women (all people) then we will fight for fat acceptance, fat rights, and fat positivity.